YellowOnion/steam-runtime-tools/pressure-vessel/launch.1.md

     from outside the container.
 File descriptors 0, 1 and 2 (standard input, standard output and standard error) are always forwarded.

+**--share-pids**
+:   If used with **--bus-name=org.freedesktop.portal.Flatpak**, use the
+    same process ID namespace for the new subsandbox as for the calling process.
+This requires Flatpak 1.10 or later, running on a host operating system where **bwrap**(1) is not and does not need to be setuid root.

+    When communicating with a different API, this option is ignored.

 **--terminate**
 :   Instead of running a *COMMAND*, terminate the Launcher server.